Healthy eating is vital for growth and development for babies through their teen years - and ensures good habits for adulthood.

-- hormonal changes make teenagers vulnerable, suicide is leading cause of death in 10-24 year olds; being bullied adds to the risk.
+- Extreme depression can lead a child to think about suicide; suicide is the leading cause of death in 10-24 year olds; being bullied adds to the risk.

 - safe sex education is important to reduce teen pregnancy but also to avoid spread of various diseases.